owlbarn/owl/INSTALL_WINDOWS.md

 PLplot needs to be compiled with the 'native' MinGW compiler `x86_64-w64-mingw32-gcc` like OpenBLAS (see above), but in addition the 'native' Cygwin' C-compiler `gcc-core` is also needed.
 Thanks to the `cmake` based build system, this is only a matter of configuration.
 In order to enable the `gtk3` backend, one should install the respective dependency with the Cygwin package manager beforehand: `mingw64-x86_64-gtk3`.

-Then, start your Cygwin shell and perform the following actions During configure by the `cmake` command, one might see warnings about missing dependencies and disabled language bindings, e.g., for OCaml.
+Then, start your Cygwin shell and perform the following actions.
+During configure by the `cmake` command, one might see warnings about missing dependencies and disabled language bindings, e.g., for OCaml.
 These can be ignored, as OCaml binding will be provided by the respective opam package later during installation of `owl-plplot`.

 First, clone the repository:
 ```